boggydigital/clo/README.md

 - `arguments` - (optional) all argument tokens that apply to this command.
 - `examples`: (optional)
-    - `arguments` - arguments used in this example (should be one of the tokens in the Arguments).
+    - `argumentsValues` - map of an arguments, each with a set of values that are used in this example.
+Argument key should be one of the values in the `arguments` definitions.
+If an argument has defined values - values for that key should be subset of defined values.
-    - `values` - (optional) argument values we're using in the example.
-Number of values should match number of non-flag arguments and match fixed values constraint.
     - `description` - (optional) description of this example

 ### Built-in 'help' command